About Frustration Free Setup (FFS) for AVS

 - FFS adds the device to the Alexa account for the user.

 If a setup failure occurs, the Echo device or Alexa app returns an error code.
 Use the error code to learn about possible causes of the error.
-When reporting failures to Amazon, include the error code to help with debugging.
+When you report failures to Amazon, include the error code to help with debugging.

 For sample error codes and descriptions, see Fallback and Failure Cases.